 You can also insert a Text Style from the Components View by selecting a Text Style and choosing Insert Text with Style in the Inspector.

-How to edit a Text Style
+Editing a Text Style

 Select a Layer and make sure you’ve applied the Text Style you want to edit, then make your changes to its styles.
 Once you’ve done this, you’ll see an asterisk (*) appear next to the Text Style’s name.
 From here, you can click on one of the following buttons in the Appearance panel: